TOHEDUL-ISLAM/TOHEDUL-ISLAM/README.md

 ## Hi there, I'm Nirzon! 👋
-Sure Nirzon here’s a fresh GitHub “About Me” for you

 - 💻 Computer Science and Engineering student
 - 🤖 Generative AI with LLMs and RAG